Progress report for FNC24-1437

 Collect samples from every tree for dry down and later evaluation.
 Label everything.
 Take data on everything even if it doesn't seem relevant because it may teach you about something interesting later.
 I discovered hickory catkin abnormalities and differences in peduncles in hybrids because I was watching for things i did not yet know about.

 I collected a ton of data as a result.
-The evaluations will be much more rounded and complete after next years harvest season.
 Due to lack of uniformity of tree growth fertility and spacing all filed evaluations are based off of context using my personal judgement.
-I believe these visual evaluations are critical for understanding crowded trees; this is atypical in academia but essential in my context.
+I believe these visual evaluations are critical for understanding crowded trees; this is atypical in academia but essential in the contexts I work in.

 Educational & Outreach Activities